Emmochka/ERLatin102/translation3.md

 Taurum

-> cum quo Pasiphae concubuit
+> cum quo Pasiphae *concubuit*

-ex Creta insula Mycenis vivum adduxit.
+ex Creta insula Mycenis vivum *adduxit.*

 **3**

-Diomedem Thraciae regem et equos quattuor eius, qui carne humana vescebantur, cum Abdero famulo interfecit;
+Diomedem Thraciae regem et equos quattuor eius,

+> qui carne humana *vescebantur,*

+cum Abdero famulo *interfecit;*

 equorum autem nomina Podargus Lampon Xanthus Dinus.

 **Questions**

+Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
+Italicize the verb of each unit by surrounding it with asterisks.

 In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase?
 Iove is ablative because this is the ablative absolute.